All eyes on Wabasha

 "She said, 'I’m the honorary chairman of Bird Life International, but I don’t know much about birds.’
 I said, 'Well, you’re starting with the right ones.
 They’re big, easy to see and you can work your way down to the little bitty ones.’ ’’

-These days, anyone who can't find eagles roosting in nearby trees can see them close-up at the National Eagle Center, where four bald eagles and a golden eagle live.
+These days, anyone who can't find eagles roosting in nearby trees can see them close-up at the National Eagle Center, where three bald eagles and a golden eagle live.

 Volunteers give programs every day and offer to pose the eagles with visitors.
 When I was there soon after its opening, Pat Daddario took Columbia for one of the daily feeding programs.
 She wasn't hungry, though.